JohnnyJones/Breezy/README.md

 # Job Board

-This is a sample job-tracking application built with React, TypeScript, and Vite.
+This is a sample job-tracking application built with Bun, React, TypeScript, Vite, and Tailwind.
 The application is designed to help HVAC companies manage their jobs using a kanban board interface.

 ## Features